 How do organizations apply for grants?

-All interested organizations must send an abstract/executive summary and a simple budget by November 1, March 1, and June 1.
+All interested organizations must send an abstract/executive summary and a simple budget by the due date listed above.
 The summary must be no longer than 400 words and should contain basic information on the project audience, locations, activities, and expected outcomes.

 Herewith is a sample of a pre-application submission: